 - Place multigrain cereal in a large bowl or the bowl of a stand mixer fitted with a kneading hook.
 Pour boiling water over, then let stand until mixture cools to between 105°F. and 115°F. for active dry yeast or to about 120F for Instant yeast, about 20 minutes. *Don't rush it.
 If your mixture is too hot, it may kill your yeast.
 A thermometer is handy here to make sure of the temperature before adding the yeast.

 - Turn the dough out onto a floured surface.
-Knead a few minutes, until smooth and elastic, adding more flour, as needed, if it's sticking to your hands or the work surface.
+Knead a few minutes until smooth and elastic, adding more flour, as needed, if it's sticking to your hands or the work surface.

 - Oil a large bowl or measuring cup.
-Add the dough to bowl, then flip over the ball of dough so the oiled side is up.
+Add the dough to the bowl, then flip over the ball of dough so the oiled side is up.
 Cover bowl with plastic wrap and let rise in warm spot until doubled in size. **Don't wander far.
 This bread is a quick riser and may double in as little as 35-40 minutes.
 It may take longer.
 The important thing is to make sure it rises only until doubled, no matter how long that is.

 - Prepare the Seed Mixture by stirring together all the seeds in a small bowl.
 Set aside.